I have "green-fingers," and love my garden. I enjoy watching wildlife and being outdoors.

 Insect Predators on Bine and Vine Crops

 Being able to tell your bines and vines apart also helps with pest control.
 Insect predators are usually species specific.
 Ones that favor vines will not normally be found on bines.
 Of course, there are chemical pesticides to control most predators, but if you prefer organic methods then crop rotation changing between bines and vines is a good tactic.

 There are also various biological methods of pest control.
 In some, insect predators are deliberately infected with either a parasitic mite (bine predators) or a nematode worm (vine predators) which eventually kills them.
 Another method of biological control is to use a creature that eats the plant’s predator, but does no harm itself to the plant.
-An example of this is the use of ladybird larvae on vine crops.
+An example of this is using ladybird larvae on vine crops.
 They eat the aphids that would otherwise damage the vines.